astronomer/docs/astro/create-first-dag.md

 Specifically, you will:

+- Start an Astro trial.
 - Create an Astro project.
 - Authenticate and log in to Astro.
 - Create a Deployment.
-- Deploy your DAGs to Astro with the Astro CLI.
+- Deploy DAGs to Astro with the Astro CLI.
 - Trigger a run of an example DAG in the Airflow UI.

 If you don't have an account on Astro and want to run Airflow locally, see [LINK].
 If you're new to Airflow and want a more in-depth tutorial, see [Write your First DAG](https://docs.astronomer.io/learn/get-started-with-airflow).

 ## Prerequisites

-- The [Astro CLI](cli/install-cli.md), but you do not need to install Docker to complete this guide
-- An Astronomer account
-- An Astro Organization and [Workspace](manage-workspaces.md)
+To deploy DAGs to Astro, you need to [install the Astro CLI](cli/install-cli.md).
+While installing [Docker Desktop](https://docs.docker.com/get-docker/) is recommended for testing and running Airflow on your local computer, it's not required for this tutorial.

-If you're the first person on your team to try Astro, see [Start your Astro trial](astro/trial.md).
-If your team has an existing Organization on Astro that you are not a member of, see [Add a user to an Organization](astro/add-user#add-a-user-to-an-organization).
+This tutorial assumes that you are starting a trial on Astro.
+If your team has an existing Organization on Astro that you are not a member of, request access to the Organization and skip Steps 1 and 2 of this tutorial.

 ## Step 1: Start a trial